microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/2-data-types.md

 ## Numbers

-Integers in Rust can be identified by byte-size and the signed property.
+Integers in Rust can be identified by bit-size and the signed property.
 Signed integers can represent positive and negative numbers, while unsigned integers can represent only positive numbers.